mcclow12/Quantum-Computing-Surface-Code-Simulation/README.md

 # Surface-Code-Simulation

 The surface code is one of the leading ideas for quantum memory.
 This repository contains the author's final project on the surface code for CS269Q, a class on quantum computing at Stanford University.
+Received a near-perfect score from the instructor.

 We implement a simulation of the surface code under perfect error syndrome extraction.
 The fault-tolerant threshold p=0.155 obtained by the simulations by Wang, Fowler et al. (https://arxiv.org/abs/0905.0531) is reproduced.